gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-06-05-3-Implementing-VAE-With_PyTorch.markdown

 ![Results](/assets/images/Implementing_VAE_With_PyTorch/3.png)

-By 350th epoch, we start seeing blurry reconstructions of flowers (top row are original, bottom are their reconstructions),
+By 350th epoch, we start seeing blurry reconstructions of flowers (odd rows are original, even rows are their reconstructions),

 ![Results](/assets/images/Implementing_VAE_With_PyTorch/4.png)
 ![Results](/assets/images/Implementing_VAE_With_PyTorch/5.png)